2016 Dividend Kings List: Dividend Stocks With 50+ Years Of Rising Dividends by Ben Reynolds

 The Dividend Kings are the best of the best in dividend longevity.

-Each Dividend King has paid increasing dividends for 50 or more consecutive years.
+Dividend Kings are stocks that have paid increasing dividends for 50 or more consecutive years.

 The downloadable Dividend Kings Spreadsheet List below contains the following for each stock in the index: